nickolashkraus/continuing-education/LFS101x/ch_3/notes.md

 ![The Linux Kernel](./img/img_6.png)

-When the kernel is loaded in RAM, it immediately initializes and configures the computer’s memory and also configures all the hardware attached to the system.
+When the kernel is loaded in RAM, it immediately initializes and configures the computer's memory and also configures all the hardware attached to the system.
 This includes all processors, I/O subsystems, storage devices, etc. The kernel also loads some necessary user space applications.

 ## /sbin/init and Services